kokolegorille/app/WEBPACK4.md

 This section does not cover using React.
 It will just guide You to assets bundling w/ Phoenix and Webpack 4.
 It does not use more loader than needed for demo.

-You could add loader for SASS, etc.
+You could add more loaders, eg: SASS, CSV, XML etc.